51Degrees/Device-Detection/README.md

 target platforms.

 **Note: when compiling the examples with GCC or Clang there is a dependancy on dmalloc, and dmallocth for the multithreaded reload functions.**

+### Changes
+The Trie data file is now initialised into a non static dataset structure, so a few things have changed.
+1. A new provider structure has now been inroduced, giving the Trie API the same reload capabilities as Pattern.
+It is initialised in the same way, with ``fiftyoneDegreesInitProviderWithPropertyString`` or ``fiftyoneDegreesInitProviderWithPropertyArray`` and freed with ``fiftyoneDegreesProviderFree``.
+2. When using the provider, offsets should be created with ``fiftyoneDegreesProviderCreateDeviceOffsets`` and freed with ``fiftyoneDegreesProviderFreeDevideOffsets``.
+3. fiftyoneDegreesInitWithPropertyString and fiftyoneDegreesInitWithPropertyArray should now be passed a pointer to a dataset structure which can be allocated with ``malloc(sizeof(fiftyoneDegreesDataSet))``.
+4. fiftyoneDegreesDestroy function has been superceded by the fiftyoneDegreesDataSetFree function which takes the dataset to free as an argument.
+5. Many funtions now take a fiftyoneDegreesDataSet pointer as an argument as the dataset is no longer contained staticly.
+See src/trie/51Degrees.h for more details.
+6. Any project using the Trie API should either be compiled with ``FIFTYONEDEGREES_NO_THREADING`` defined, or threading enabled by compiling it with src/threading.h.
+7. Two new return codes ``DATA_SET_INIT_STATUS_NULL_POINTER`` and ``DATA_SET_INIT_STATUS_POINTER_OUT_OF_BOUNDS`` can be provided when initialising a Trie data set which indicate where a memory allocation problem could have occurred.
+When used with C++ runtime_error exceptions are thrown for these cases.

+Note: this does not affect any of the C based API's as that is taken care of in the wrapper.

 ### Included Files